elementary-Inc/blog/_posts/2023/2023-09-04-os-7-1-available-now.md

 Portals provide a safe and consensual way for apps to interact with operating system features and make sure that they only get access to the data you want them to.
 One of the ways that apps may become intrusive is by automatically starting themselves or running in the background without your permission.
 In OS 7.1, we now provide the Background &amp; Autostart Portal which alerts you when apps are running in the background and makes sure that apps ask your permission before they can automatically start up when you turn on your device.

 Calendar, Mail, and Tasks now all use the Background & Autostart portal, and their autostart behavior can be controlled along with other apps in System Settings → Applications → Startup.

-Calendar and Mail have been updated to use the File Chooser Portal for things like selecting attachments or importing and exporting calendar files.
+Calendar and Mail have also been updated to use the File Chooser Portal for things like selecting attachments or importing and exporting calendar files.

-Our Portals—things like the app chooser and access dialogs—have now been ported to GTK 4!

-A new version of Security &amp; Privacy settings has been released that now supports the Location portal.
-This is a more secure method for apps to request access to location services and is the latest FreeDesktop.org standard for doing so.
-If you've had trouble with sideloaded apps accessing location services before, this change will most likely fix that issue.
+We've now migrated Location Services from the old Agents system to Portals.
+This is a more secure method for apps to request access to your location, is the latest FreeDesktop.org standard for doing so, and improves our cross-platform app compatibility.
 You can adjust location settings in System Settings → Security &amp; Privacy → Location Services.
-If the main switch here is turned off, apps will not be allowed to even ask for permission, so make sure it's turned on if you are using apps that make use of location data.
+If the main switch here is turned off, apps will not be allowed to even ask for permission, so make sure it's turned on if you are using apps or services that make use of location data.

+As we work towards our continual goal of better supporting alternative app stores, one of the challenges is ensuring that you remain safe while using apps from stores with differing security and privacy policies.
+In elementary OS, the supported app packaging format is Flatpak which gives us several tools to that end, including the ability to report back to you when apps have advanced access that could leave you vulnerable.
+In OS 7.1, AppCenter will now inform you if an app can can:

+- Read your location, send notifications, or automatically start and run in the background without asking first
+- Access system folders or your home folder
+- Read and write system settings
+- Possibly escape the sandbox altogether

+For certain types of administrative apps, having advanced system permissions makes sense, but our goal is to keep you informed and ensure that apps are always operating with your consent.

+Just like in AppCenter, our goal with Sideload is to keep you informed and in control when installing apps provided directly by the developer.
+We also want to make sure to balance that with the existing trust relationship you may have with the apps you love.
+So we've made some changes to how apps are presented in Sideload and instead of assuming that a sideloaded app is untrusted, we simply ask for you to validate your trust.
+Additionally, we now show some basic information about the kinds of broad system permissions that a sideloaded app may request.
+This isn't as fine-grained as what is presented in AppCenter, but it offers quick validation for apps that are more likely to be safe and puts the emphasis on Sideload as a utility to verify your consent, not to gatekeep your choices.

 Housekeeping is a feature designed to free up storage and protect your privacy by automatically deleting old files.
 You can now choose to automatically clean up the Trash, Downloads, Screenshots, and temporary operating system files on a schedule of your choosing.